SMSajadi99/LabVIEW-tutorial/03-DrawCircule-PythonLabVIEW/README.md

-# Connecting Python and LabVIEW with virtual series
+# Drawing a circle through LabVIEW in Python

 This project is for communication between `LabVIEW` and `Python`; By receiving the **center of the circle**, the **radius**, and the **number through** `LabVIEW` and the calculations it does in the program **itself**, the points that Python only draws are obtained.